artemkloko/native-sensors-graphs/readme.md

 Also a browser window pointing to `http://localhost:3000/` should have been opened automatically.

-Press "START MONITORING" in the "native sensors graphs client" mobile app.

-You should see 3 graphical bars scaling up and down in the browser window.
+Once both client get connected, you should see 3 graphical bars scaling up and down in the browser window.